zesterer/tao/README.md

 # Bread

-Bread is a statically-typed pure function programming language.
+Bread is a statically-typed functional programming language.

 ## Example